High-Skilled Immigration

 Submitted letters should specifically describe the beneficiary’s contribution and its significance to the field and should also set forth the basis of the writer’s knowledge and expertise.

-Evidence of the beneficiary’s authorship of scholarly articles in the field, in professional journals, or other major media.[9]Examples:
+Criterion 6: Evidence of the beneficiary’s authorship of scholarly articles in the field, in professional journals, or other major media.[32]First, USCIS determines whether the person has authored scholarly articles in the field.

 • Published conference presentations at nationally or internationally recognized conferences.[33]